greenrobot-team/objectbox-import-sqlite/README.md

 ## Something else
 If you are missing something, we welcome change suggestions that might benefit others, feel free to create an issue!

+# License
+This work by ObjectBox is licensed under the [Apache License 2.0](LICENSE.txt).